-- 1. SAY Soccer members who have contact with athletes must successfully complete the USOC SafeSport or comparable alternative training every two (2) years.
+1. SAY Soccer members who have contact with athletes must successfully complete the USOC SafeSport or comparable alternative training prior to participating in SAY activities.
+A refresher course is required in year two (2), three (3) and four (4).
+The full training must be completed again in year five (5).
 If a SAY Area would like to use an alternative to SafeSport training, please notify the SAY Soccer National Office in writing and submit a current copy of the alternative's policy and procedures regarding training prior to implementation.
 All alternative training methods must be submitted to SAY Soccer annually.
-SAY Soccer reserves the right, in its sole discretion, to deny the use of any alternative to USOC SafeSport training.
-The USOC SafeSport training can be accessed at https://bit.ly/2HzhMsb
+SAY Soccer reserves the right, in its sole discretion, to deny the use of any alternative to USOPC SafeSport training.

-- 2. Who needs this training?

-- 2.1.
-Organization member employees

-- 2.2.
-Organization National Board Members

-- 2.3.
-Participating adults

-- 2.4.
-Subject to parental consent, youth participants

-- 2.5.
-Adult Referees 18 years of age and older